-When you have security problems related to the WebSphere Application Server Network Deployment environment, check the Security Troubleshooting section to see if you can get information about the problem.
+When you have security problems related to the WebSphere Application Server Network Deployment environment, check the "Troubleshooting security configurations" on page 479 section to see if you can get information about the problem.
 When trace is needed to solve a problem, because servers are distributed, quite often it is required to gather trace on all servers simultaneously while recreating the problem.
 This trace can be enabled dynamically or statically, depending on the type problem occurring.